ACEsuit/ACE.jl/scripts/README.md

 ```
 will run exactly the sequence of commands above, with a few safety checks.

 But this doesn't always work since the version restrictions are not always tidy.
 As a semi-automated way there is a script `runregressions.sh` which can be edited to provide more fine-grained control.
+This seems to work well in practise.

 ### Analysing the regression data

+Running `scripts/show_regressions.jl` will print a regressions report, first some general statistics and then all tests where a measurement fell outside the tolerance.